 While most people's diets don't cause anxiety, they can easily contribute to it.
 Make sure that you're eating foods that are rich in the vitamins and minerals you need, and your anxiety may become far more manageable.

-It's impossible to say whether or not these strategies will provide you with any instant relief.
-Some people may find that their anxiety becomes so manageable after trying these important techniques that they don't need any additional anxiety treatment.
+It's impossible to say whether or not these strategies will provide immediate relief.
+Some people may find that their anxiety becomes manageable after trying these important techniques..
 Others find that even though they feel better, they still need help.

 As long as you're ready to commit to an anxiety treatment instead of trying one for a few days and moving on to the next, then there are long term strategies that are nearly guaranteed to help you reduce your anxiety.